TrebledJ/trebledj.github.io/content/posts/ctf/2023-09-ductf/2023-09-04-ductf-2023-wrong-signal.md

 ### Analysis

 On decompilation, it seems like an innocent binary which adds and subtracts numbers.
-The actual program is relatively small and simple.
+The code itself is relatively simple.

 ```c
 // Set the SIGSEGV handler.